Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 - Reduce the number of requests made to Microsoft Entra ID to obtain access tokens.

 The Azure Identity library offers both in-memory and persistent disk caching.
 For more details, see the [token caching documentation](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/TOKEN_CACHING.md).

+## Brokered authentication

+An authentication broker is an application that runs on a user’s machine and manages the authentication handshakes and token maintenance for connected accounts.
+Currently, only the Windows Web Account Manager (WAM) is supported.
+To enable support, use the [`@azure/identity-broker`][azure_identity_broker] package.
+For details on authenticating using WAM, see the [broker plugin documentation][azure_identity_broker_readme].

 ## Troubleshooting